 - Ice Age Trail from near its western terminus at the Gandy Dancer Trail, St. Croix, Wisconsin to Madison, WI, (planned)

-- North Country Trail from Gandy Dancer Trail in NW Wisconsin to western Terminus in central North Dakota.
+- North Country Trail from Gandy Dancer Trail in NW Wisconsin to western Terminus in central North Dakota (planned).

-- Road Walk, as well as Maah Daah Hey Trail (western ND) and George S. Mickelson Trail (Black Hills, SD) from western terminus of North Country Trail in ND to Colorado at Fort Collins, Bellevue, and Limon.
+- Great Plains Trail, (after a modest walk west from the western terminus of the NCT).
+A good deal of the GPT is road walking, but it includes the Maah Daah Hey Trail (western ND) and George S. Mickelson Trail (Black Hills, SD) to Colorado at Fort Collins, Bellevue, and Limon.
 (Planned; this will complete the Personal Continuous Footpath primary goal of walking to every place I’ve ever lived.)

 The title of this page, "Hopping Rocks," refers to leaping from stone to stone to get across a stream.
 In my case, the stream is a metaphor for life, with its restless ever-changing currents.
 Each stepping-stone represents a meaningful landmark along the way, such as a place where I lived.